 The great outdoors is why everyone goes to Acadia, so this next section outlines some of the best hikes in Acadia for families.

-As the name suggests, this path meanders alongside the ocean.
+As the name suggests, this easy hiking trail meanders alongside the ocean.
 It’s a flat and narrow gravel path that sticks to the roadside for most of the distance.
 The Ocean Path connects Sand Beach to other points of interest, including Thunder Hole.

 Park at Sand Beach or any other small lots on Park Loop Road (there are about 5 between Sand Beach and Otter Point).